-Manuel Neuer will face fresh competition for the Bayern Munich No.1 jersey - and perhaps with Germany too - from new arrival Alexander Nübel.
-Far from deciding it's time to slow down, however, the veteran captain of both club and country is out to prove he's still the best goalkeeper around.
+Manuel Neuer will face fresh competition for the Bayern Munich number one jersey - and perhaps with Germany too - from new arrival Alexander Nübel.
+Far from deciding it’s time to slow down, however, the veteran captain of both club and country proved in Bayern's UEFA Champions League final victory that he’s still the best goalkeeper around.

 When Bayern announced in January that Nübel would join the club ahead of the 2020/21 campaign, it led to plenty of speculation about Neuer's future.
 Would he seek a change of scene after the guts of a decade collecting all the silverware there is?
 If not, could Schalke keeper Nübel dislodge him as the record German champions' last line of defence?

 As has so often been the case, Neuer's response has been emphatic.
-The 34-year-old signed a new contract with Bayern in May, and then went on to lift the Bundesliga title for the eighth time as well as the DFB Cup for the sixth time in his career.
-He's still in the hunt to repeat his treble success of 2012/13 too, with Bayern set to resume against Chelsea in the last 16 of the UEFA Champions League in August.
+The 34-year-old signed a new contract with Bayern in May, and then went on to lift the Bundesliga title for the eighth time as well as the DFB Cup for the sixth time in his career and claimed a second treble by inspiring Bayern to Champions League glory in seeing off Paris Saint-Germain in the final.

 Watch: Manuel Neuer's top five saves in 2019/20